igankevich/lanczos-resampler/README.md

 An audio resampler that uses [Lanczos filter](https://en.wikipedia.org/wiki/Lanczos_resampling) as an alternative to traditional windowed sinc filters.
-The main advantage of such approach is small number of coefficients required to store the filter state, this results in small memory footprint and high performance.
+The main advantage of such approach is small number of coefficients required to store the filter state;
+this results in small memory footprint and high performance.